AdobeDocs/analytics-platform.en/help/stitching/explained.md

 {style="table-layout:auto"}

+Because of the 24-hour lookback window, only the stitched ids for May 13, 20223 for persistent ID 246 are updated.

 *The same data after replay with a 7-day lookback window:*

 | Timestamp | Service | Persistent ID (Cookie ID) | Namespace = `Email` | Stitched ID (after live stitch) |